research

 *Winner of the Founders Best Paper Award Honoring Bert Rockman in the President and Executive Politics Section at 2021 APSA

-Although there are public concerns about the declining capacity of regulatory agencies and its impact on regulatory outcomes, such decline could also lead regulated firms to disengage themselves from politics.
+abstract Although there are public concerns about the declining capacity of regulatory agencies and its impact on regulatory outcomes, such decline might also lead regulated firms to disengage from politics.
 We examine whether and how firms reduce their campaign contributions in response to decreases in state-level regulatory capacity.
-To do so, we collect original datasets on the workforce size of U.S. state environmental agencies and leverage variations in workforce shocks that arise from the gap between actual and appropriated workforce sizes.
-Our analysis reveals that state environmental agencies' workforce shocks decrease firms' donations to state legislators, particularly to those in the majority party and the Democratic party, but do not affect firms' contributions to their ideological allies.
-We also find that existing state-level restrictions on corporate donations do not moderate firms' political responsiveness.
-Overall, this article provides a nuanced picture of how diminishing regulatory capacity could shape corporate political activities.“Bureaucratic Constraints on Embedded Liberalism: Evidence from the Trade Adjustment Assistance.” (with Felipe Balcazar). [pdf]
+To do so, we collect original data on the workforce size of U.S. state environmental agencies and leverage variation in workforce shocks that arise from the gap between actual and appropriated workforce sizes.
+Our analysis reveals that workforce shocks to state environmental agencies reduce regulated firms' donations to state legislators—particularly to those in the majority party and to Democratic legislators.
+Additional analysis suggests that reductions in regulated firms’ contributions are driven by access-seeking motives.
+Workforce shocks also reduce firms' environmental issue-related lobbying at the federal level.
+Overall, this article provides a picture of how diminishing regulatory capacity can shape corporate political activity.

 - Coverage: USC PIPE Collaborative